thewolff/docs/dev/api/compare.md

       <br /><span style="color: #999;">optional</span>
     </td>
     <td>integer</td>
-    <td></td>
     <td>
       Instead of returning a stream's percentage of the total, indicate a stream's percentage progress towards the specified target value.
     </td>
   </tr>
 </table>

-## Response

-The response is a JSON object indicating, for each specified stream, what percentage of entity volume it represents relative to the total volume.

-## Example Request (Standard Comparison)
+## Example Response (Standard Comparison)

-    $ curl http://tweetriver.com/compare.json?streams=bdainton/kindle,MassRelDemo/galaxy-topic1,MassRelDemo/galaxy-topic2

 This is a standard compare request, asking for the volume percentages for 3 streams.
 Percentage values max out at 100.

+    $ curl http://tweetriver.com/compare.json?streams=bdainton/kindle,MassRelDemo/galaxy-topic1,MassRelDemo/galaxy-topic2

+Here is the response:

 ```json
  {